Quality Assurance and Quality Control of Water Quality Data

 - Completeness: Was enough valid data (data determined to meet other DQI project requirements) available to meet project goals?

-Environmental Data Requirements
+Environmental Information Requirements

 - Adhere to approved test procedure methodologies defined in 40 CFR Part 136, as appropriate.